SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

         Be aware that some JSON libraries may not be able to keep the order of the items in a JSON objects.
-This is not required by the JSON standard, and not needed the functionality of SECoP.
+This is not required by the JSON standard, and not needed for the functionality of SECoP.
 However, for debugging reasons it might be an advantage to use a JSON library which keeps the order of JSON object items.

 ``equipment_id``